HariChidam/blueline/README.md

 # blueline
-This is a Crowdsourced Line Checking app for the Bars and Clubs of Ann Arbor.
+This is a Crowdsourced Line Checking web app for the Bars and Clubs of Ann Arbor.

 # Set Up